Delaware State visits Jones and Coppin State

 Baltimore; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Coppin State hosts Delaware State after Angel Jones scored 20 points in Coppin State’s 61-56 victory over the Morgan State Bears.
+BOTTOM LINE: Coppin State hosts Delaware State after Angel Jones scored 20 points in Coppin State’s 61-56 win against the Morgan State Bears.

-The Eagles have gone 6-0 at home.
-Coppin State is third in the MEAC with 21.7 defensive rebounds per game led by Laila Lawrence averaging 6.5.
+The Eagles have gone 6-0 in home games.
+Coppin State has a 5-7 record in games decided by 10 points or more.

-The Hornets are 0-5 in MEAC play.
-Delaware State allows 71.3 points to opponents and has been outscored by 16.4 points per game.
+The Hornets are 0-5 in conference play.
+Delaware State has a 1-1 record in games decided by 3 points or fewer.

-Coppin State scores 64.5 points per game, 6.8 fewer points than the 71.3 Delaware State allows.
-Delaware State’s 34.8% shooting percentage from the field this season is 7.7 percentage points lower than Coppin State has allowed to its opponents (42.5%).
+Coppin State averages 6.6 made 3-pointers per game, 1.1 more made shots than the 5.5 per game Delaware State allows.
+Delaware State averages 54.9 points per game, 10.7 fewer points than the 65.6 Coppin State allows to opponents.

-The Eagles and Hornets square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Lawrence is averaging 17 points, 9.4 rebounds and 2.8 steals for the Eagles.
-Jones is averaging 16.0 points over the last 10 games.
+TOP PERFORMERS: Tyler Gray is averaging 5.6 points, 3.4 assists and 1.9 steals for the Eagles.
+Laila Lawrence is averaging 16.0 points over the last 10 games.

 Mahogany Cottingham averages 2.0 made 3-pointers per game for the Hornets, scoring 13.1 points while shooting 38.2% from beyond the arc.
-Kiarra Mcelrath is averaging 13.6 points and 1.9 steals over the past 10 games.
+Kiarra Mcelrath is shooting 32.8% and averaging 13.6 points over the last 10 games.

 LAST 10 GAMES: Eagles: 6-4, averaging 67.2 points, 31.6 rebounds, 15.6 assists, 10.8 steals and 2.3 blocks per game while shooting 40.8% from the field.
 Their opponents have averaged 63.2 points per game.